hansol008/Ahaan_BlueStampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

-# Starter Project - Weevil Eye

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Summary
-For my starter project, I decided to build the Weevil Eye.
-The purpose of the Weevil Eye is to light up when it's dark, using a light senestive photosensor, which only let current pass through when there was no light.
-I constructed the Weevil Eye by soldering the different comopnents to the PCB.
-The main understadning points for this project was for me to practice soldering, and learn how to put a circut together.

-## Components Used
-- WeevilEye PCB : the board that connects all the components together
-- LEDs: A component that lights up when electricity passes through
-- Resistors: a component that resists the flow of electricity
-- Miniature Photocell: A compoment used to detect wether there is light
-- 20mm Coin Cell Battery Holder : connection between the battery and PCB
-- 20mm Coin Cell Battery : the powersource for the Weevil Eye
-- 2N3904 Transistor : a device that regulates electricity flow and can act as a switch

-The Weevil Eye's function relys on the photocell sensor, since that is the final bridge between the circut and the LED's.
-If there is light, then the photocell sensor will not bridge the circut, and the LED's will not turn on.
-The photocell sensor has a threshold for light, and will gradually open the circut, which means as it gets darker, the LED's light will become brighter and brighter.

-## Challenges Faced
-Though this project seems simple, there were some struggles.
-Mainly, the board was really small and soldering points had to be more precise.
-Another struggle I had was that I put the photocell sensor the opposite way and soldered it.
-I had to pull the sensor out, take out the solder, and insert it back into the correct way.
-Overall the project was very fun, and a great introduction to soldering.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.